kunukn/postcss-alter-property-value/README.md

 # about
 A tool for changing css declarations with given configuration.

-* Change property name
+* Change property names
-* Change value
+* Change values
-* Clone declaration with a new property name
+* Clone a declaration with a new property name

 Usage examples.
 * Simulate flexbox not working by removing `display: flex`
 * Remove all `outline` usage
-* Correct property name `mouse: pointer` to `cursor: pointer`
+* Correct declaration `mouse: pointer` to `cursor: pointer`
 * Simplify `background: #ddd` to `background-color: #ddd` if the value is a hex color

 # npm